everx-labs/TON-Surf-Localization/README-en.md

 ### Download file

-1. Open the bookmark with your local repositiory copied from TON-Surf-Localization.
+1. Open the bookmark with your local repository copied from TON-Surf-Localization.
 2. Switch to the right branch.
 3. Click the **src** folder.
-2. Click on the file you want to edit.
+4. Click on the file you want to edit.
-3. Right-click the **Raw** button and select **Download Linked File**.
+5. Right-click the **Raw** button and select **Download Linked File**.
    ![alt text](images/screenshot-04.png)
    The name of the context menu varies from the browser you use.